 I love Thrift Stores, especially in the winter when garage sale season is non-existent.
 But even at the thrift stores, my frugal eyes are on the lookout!
 There is no way; 6 bucks for this shirt goes back on the rack!

 Here are 5 Tips to save you MORE at the Thrift Stores!

-Then to maximize your savings only look at items in that category.
+Then to maximize your savings, only look at items in that category.
 But always look at these items first!
 Ex.
-Good Will has their sign right up in the front door and many of the kid’s clothes are $1 so when blue items are 50% off you will get shirts for $0.50!
+Good Will has their sign right up on the front door, and many of the kid’s clothes are $1, so when blue things are 50% off, you will get shirts for $0.50!
 And that’s the amount I like to pay:)

-Sign up for their rewards program.
 Goodwill and Volunteers of America do this.
-After you spend x amount of money you get a percentage off usually.
-Goodwill they just ask for your number and Volunteers of America has a punch card. ( or at least they did a month or two ago I haven’t used mine in that long)
+After spending x amount of money, you get a percentage off usually.
+Goodwill, they just ask for your number, and Volunteers of America has a punch card. ( or at least they did a month or two ago; I haven’t used mine in that long)

-If you are looking for furniture or home decor there are usually many great finds and when they are a bit outdated they just need a makeover!
-With Pinterest and You Tube any one can have some fun trying to repurpose an item!
+If you are looking for furniture or home decor, there are usually many great finds, and when they are a bit outdated, they just need a makeover!
+With Pinterest and YouTube, anyone can have some fun trying to repurpose an item!